Last updated: July 1, 2026

 What is the Paris Museum Pass break-even?

-With the current official pricing, the Paris Museum Pass now needs a denser itinerary than many older examples suggest.
+With current official pricing, the Paris Museum Pass needs a denser itinerary than older examples suggest.
 The official site says the 2-day pass starts saving from the 4th visit on average, the 4-day from the 5th visit, and the 6-day from the 6th visit.

 Is the I amsterdam City Card worth it?

-It can be, but only if you will use several of the current included museums plus the canal cruise and GVB transport.
-Do not build the calculation around Van Gogh Museum or Anne Frank House, because the official City Card FAQ says neither is currently included.
+It can be, but only if you’ll use several of the current included museums plus the canal cruise and GVB transport.
+Don’t build the calculation around Van Gogh Museum or Anne Frank House.
+The official City Card FAQ says neither is currently included.

 What is the biggest mistake travelers make with museum passes?